stochasticHydroTools/libMobility/README.md

 Some of the solvers have different functionalities than the others.
 For instance, some modules accept torques while others don't.
 The documentation for a particular solver must be visited to know more.

 ## Repository Structure

 This repository is organized into the following directories:

 - **solvers/**: This directory hosts a subfolder for each solver module.
 Each subfolder contains the implementation of the `libMobility` interface specific to that solver.

 - **examples/**: Contains examples on how to use the library from Python and C++.

 - **include/**: Includes the essential C++ base classes and utility files needed to construct the modules.

 - **conda/**: Contains a meta.yaml file to build a conda package for libMobility using conda-build.

+- **docs/**: Contains the source files for the documentation.

+- **tests/**: Contains the tests for the library.

 ## The libMobility interface

 Each solver is encased in a single class which is default constructible (no arguments required for its constructor).
 Each solver provides the following set of functions (called the same in C++ and python and described here in a kind of language agnostic way):
   * **[Constructor] (configuration)**: The solver constructors must be provided with a series of system-related parameters (see below).